smithy-lang/smithy/docs/source/spec/core.rst

       - ``string``
       - The name of an operation input member that limits the maximum number of results to include in the operation output.
-This input member MUST NOT be required and MUST target an integer shape.
+This input member SHOULD NOT be required and MUST target an integer shape.

         .. warning::